 - It is important that children are taught to understand that inappropriate behaviours will have consequences as this will help them manage their behaviour and make "good choices". - For this reason, the member of the senior leadership team who deals with the incident will impose an appropriate sanction (see below) and inform parents.
-There may be a time when the class teacher or TA asked to feedback to parents about what has happened.
+There may be a time when the class teacher or TA is asked to give feedback to parents about what has happened.